 What Is a Digital Battery Passport?

-Digital Battery Passport (DBP) is a standardized digital record that stores and provides transparent data on the composition, carbon footprint, performance, and end-of-life handling of batteries.
+A Digital Battery Passport (DBP) is a standardized digital record that stores and provides transparent data on the composition, carbon footprint, performance, and end-of-life handling of batteries.
 It is designed to ensure traceability across the supply chain, support sustainable production, and improve recycling and resource efficiency.
+Under the EU Battery Regulation, the passport must be accessible via a QR code linked to each physical battery — enabling stakeholders anywhere in the value chain to retrieve up-to-date product data.

 Figure 1: Overview digital battery passport concept (Source: Katharina Berger, Josef-Peter Schöggl and Rupert J. Baumgartner, 2022)